programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 p = figure(x_range=Range1d(left, right), y_range=Range1d(bottom, top))
 ```

-To set bounds for our map, we'll set a minimum and maximum value for our plot's  `x_range` and `y_range`.
+To set bounds for our map, we will set a minimum and maximum value for our plot's `x_range` and `y_range`.
 We use the `Range1D` object, which represents bounded 1-dimensional data in Bokeh.

 ```python
 p.add_tile(CARTODBPOSITRON)